ebi-webcomponents/nightingale/packages/uniprot-entry-data-adapter/README.md

-# protvista-feature-data-loader
+# uniprot-entry-data-adapter
-A data loader for basic ProtVista features
+An adapter for services retrieving UniProt entries by accession